 In terms of restaurants in the vicinity, these are quite spread out.
-If you come out of Highbury and Islington station and turn right, you have all the restaurants on Upper Street which is N1.
-If you turn left out of the station you are in LoHo, Lower Holloway and many new independent eateries are springing up along this strip.
+If you come out of Highbury and Islington station and turn right, you have all the restaurants on Upper Street, N1.
+If you turn left out of the station you are in ‘LoHo’ which is Lower Holloway and many new independent eateries are springing up along this strip.
 If you head straight across the road but don’t go through the park, you’ll find St Paul’s Road with more eateries.

 Meal at Iznik Turkish Restaurant

 In terms of actual Highbury restaurants, head through Highbury Fields to the foodie strip of Highbury Park / Highbury Barn.
-You’ll find the Highbury Barn Tavern which serves breakfast, all day menu, match day menu and Sunday lunch.
-The meat is from Godfrey’s the butcher just across the Road.
-There is also Dear Pizza, a fish and chip restaurant called The Beach Hut and Iznik, a Turkish restaurant.
+You’ll find the Highbury Barn Tavern which serves breakfast, all-day menu, match day menu and Sunday lunch.
+The meat is from Godfrey’s the butcher just across the road.
+You will find a fish and chip restaurant called The Beach Hut and Iznik, a Turkish restaurant.
 For afternoon tea and cake pop into Highness Cafe and Tea Room.
 All located at Highbury Park.

 Brunch at Highbury Arts Club